ky2710/javascript-allonge-six/myAllonge/markdown/main_0r_functions.md

 It seems some people will only try blind dating once.

 (Note: There are some subtleties with decorators like `once` that involve the intersection of state with methods.
 We'll look at that again in [stateful method decorators](#stateful-method-decorators).)

 ## Left-Variadic Functions

-A *variadic function* is a function that is designed to accept a variable number of arguments.[^eng] In JavaScript, you can make a variadic function by gathering parameters.
+A *variadic function* is a function that is designed to accept a variable number of arguments.`1` In JavaScript, you can make a variadic function by gathering parameters.
 For example:

-[^eng]: English is about as inconsistent as JavaScript: Functions with a fixed number of arguments can be unary, binary, ternary, and so forth.
+>`1` English is about as inconsistent as JavaScript: Functions with a fixed number of arguments can be unary, binary, ternary, and so forth.
 But can they be "variary?"
 No!
 They have to be "variadic."

 ```js
 const abccc = (a, b, ...c) => {